-The French flag
+The tricolour flag

 The French flag was created in 1790, but with the colours in reverse order of what they look today.
-It was adopted in its present form by the decree of 27 Pluvise year II of the Republican calendar (15th February 1794).
+It was adopted in its present form by the decree of 27 Pluviôse year II of the Republican calendar (15th February 1794).
 The tricolour has been used ever since, apart from the Bourbon restoration period (1815-1830) where the monarchical white flag was in use.
 The constitutions of the IVth (1946) and Vth (1958) French Republics made official the tricolor flag as the national emblem of the Republican Land.